The power of words

 An opportunity for young people to share their thoughts, opinions and experiences.

-Jackson’s blog I’m Jackson and I’m a Primary Champion in Year 6 at Paulton Junior School.
+Talking through our problems.
+I’m Jackson and I’m a Primary Champion in Year 6 at Paulton Junior School.
 At PJS our teachers support us by encouraging us to talk through our problems and making sure they are resolved.
-Teachers also plan lessons to teach us about mental health and wellbeing and where we can go for
+Teachers also plan lessons to teach us about mental health and wellbeing and where we can

 Mum, why can’t I be like the other pretty girls?
 Afro hair in a white society In today’s society we are obsessed with the media’s beauty ideals and we are driven to compete with our peers to have the best skin, longest hair and prettiest faces.
 From a young age the idea that my